RajatSablok/EmoStock/README.md

 # EmoStock

 > <Subtitle>
-> Your one stop solution to profitable stocks :chart_with_upwards_trend:
+> Your one-stop solution to profitable stocks :chart_with_upwards_trend:

 ---